AlMa-2004/Railway-Management-Database/README.md

 # Railway Company Management Database

-Railway Company Management database with a Flask interface for CRUD operations on entities.
+Railway Company Management database with a Flask interface for CRUD operations on entities, created for the Databases university course.

 ## Motivation
 I chose to create a database project for managing railway operations because this topic has become an important part of my weekly routine.
 As a frequent user of railway transport services, I have always been curious to understand what happens behind the scenes to ensure the smooth functioning of this complex system.